Collage of three D.C. plates.

 1940 Passenger plate no. 882

 The only notable historical fact about 1940 District of Columbia license plates is that they were used for a 13-month period, not the standard (for the era) 12-month period.
 The extra month of use was required in order to shift the term of the registration year from March 1-Feb.
-28 to April 1-March 31 (as summarized near the bottom of our home page).
+28 to April 1-March 31 (as explained on our introductory page).

 Just the Facts...